dadi/publish/docs/containers/DocumentList.md

 ### `referencedField`

-The name of a reference field currently being edited.
+The name of a reference field currently being edited (if any).

 - type: `string`

+### `renderDocuments`

+A function responsible for rendering the documents.
+It is called with the following named parameters:

+- collection
+- config
+- documentId
+- documents
+- onBuildBaseUrl
+- onSelect
+- order
+- referencedField
+- selectedDocuments
+- sort

+- type: `func`

 ### `sort`